abdeldjalile-lafkir/abdeldjalile-lafkir/README.md

 **`Digital Craftsman (IT Student/Future Teacher/Full-Stack Developer/AI Enjoyer)`**

 Hey, I'm Abdeldjalil!👋🏾<br /><br />
-      I'm an IT student and web developer and AI enjoyer passionate about creating innovative and engaging digital experiences, like this one.
+      I'm an IT student and web developer and Jr AI enjoyer passionate about creating innovative and engaging digital experiences, like this one.
 I specialize in building dynamic websites and AI applications that showcase my technical skills and creativity.